programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 ### Creating the Model

 Now that fastai knows how to load the data, the next step is to create a model which will be trained on this data.
-To create a model suitable for computer vision we will use a function `cnn_learner`.
-This function will create a ['Convolutional Neural Network'](https://perma.cc/UH8L-L6MR), a type of deep learning model often used for computer vision applications.
+To create a model suitable for computer vision we will use a function `vision_learner`.
+In this example, this function will create a ['Convolutional Neural Network'](https://perma.cc/UH8L-L6MR), a type of deep learning model often used for computer vision applications.
 To use this function you need to pass (at a minimum):

 - The data the model will use as training data
 - The type of model you want to use